 Escrow Shortages and Overages: How to Prepare Your Clients for Annual Adjustments

 As a mortgage broker, guiding your clients through the complexities of homeownership often means helping them understand how certain financial aspects, like escrow accounts, can fluctuate over time.
 One common issue homeowners face is the annual adjustment of their escrow accounts, which may lead to either a shortage or an overage.
-These adjustments can cause unexpected changes in their monthly mortgage payments, leading to confusion or even financial stress if they are unprepared.
+These escrow adjustments can cause unexpected changes in their monthly mortgage payments, leading to confusion or even financial stress if they are unprepared.

 In this second part of our two-part series on escrow, we’ll explore the causes of escrow shortages and overages, discuss how they impact monthly payments, and offer strategies to help you, as a broker, prepare your clients for these changes.